OUgly/GEXCalculator/README.md

 ## Environment Variables

+Environment variables are loaded automatically from a `.env` file if present.
-The Schwab API credentials are read from environment variables.
-Create a `.env` file or export the following variables before running the application:
+Create this file or export the following variables before running the
+application:

 ```
 SCHWAB_CLIENT_ID=your_client_id
 SCHWAB_CLIENT_SECRET=your_client_secret
+DEBUG=false
+LOG_LEVEL=INFO
 ```

 You can copy `.env.example` as a starting point.